“Everything must be made as simple as possible. But not simpler.”

 If you use the MEI principle (motivate, educate, and inspire), then everybody can benefit from the same content.

 How to use the Anti-Marketing Manifesto in your email autoresponders: write each email AS YOUR TRUE SELF!
-Put your unique personality, values, perspectives, “voice,” and occasionally a pic of yourself — into each email!
+“Write like you talk.”
+Use your unique style, slang, foreign phrases, swearing, imperfect grammar…or however you naturally talk.

 Landing pages, combined with simple email autoresponders, unlock the door to MEI’ing, serving people, and selling in your sleep.